Supplier control can often be one of the most challenging tasks for companies.

-This means more staff-hours and resources, that could be spent elsewhere are spent focusing on your suppliers.
-It is no surprise that as a business grows it will seek to automate this early, yet crucial, step in its processes.
+It is therefore no surprise that as a business grows it will often seek to automate this early, yet crucial, step in its processes.

 1. Delegate work to your suppliers

-Effective delegation allows you to focus your energy better on reviewing and monitoring processes while they are occurring.
+Effective delegation of this work allows you to focus your energy better on reviewing and monitoring processes while they are occurring.

 2. Use automatic notifications and alerts

-One of the strongest tools in the arsenal of the would-be Automator is the ability to stay alert to the latest developments as they happen.
+One of the strongest tools in the arsenal of the would-be Automator is the ability to stay alert and informed to the latest developments as they happen.

 If you are a Safefood 360° user and not already maximizing the use of the Alerts module, especially in the area of Supplier Quality Management where many processes repeat over and over, you are wasting a great opportunity.